tomsch420/phd-thesis/chapters/probabilistic_models.typ

 Recent literature uses high dimensional data to evaluate the performance of probabilistic models.
 This is due to the fact that high dimensional data is often not well represented by traditional models and the advantage of deep probabilistic models really shows.
 However, the problems in this thesis are rather low dimensional and hence the performance of the models is not the main focus.
 The main focus is the tractability of the models and the ability to reason about the data using probability theory.

+The final architecture for probabilistic models that is relevant to this thesis is the ConditionalSPN. @shao2020conditional ConditionalSPN is a combination of modern machine learning methods like deep neural networks and probabilistic circuits.
+In conditional SPNs the variables are split into two disjoint sets, the features $X$ and the targets $Y$.
+The ConditionalSPN predicts then predicts $P(Y | X)$ by using a deep neural network to predict the parameters of the PC.
+The PC is then used to calculate the likelihood of the target variables given the features.
+The parameters of the PC are then learned by gradient descent.
+The authors show that ConditionalSPNs are competitive with state of the art deep learning models on a variety of tasks. @shao2020conditional
+Note that the condition that is passed to the ConditionalSPN can only be a vector and not a general element of the product sigma algebra.
+Hence, this architecture can only be used if a full evidence state for $X$ is always given.
+Many machine learning algorithms work under the same constraint and hence this is not a far stretch limitation.
+Since the output of the ConditionalSPN is a valid probabilistic circuit, $Y$ can be reasoned about using all methods discussed in this thesis so far.
+Note that @shao2020conditional limited their approach to a model that only predicts the parameters of the sum units.
+In this thesis this limitation is not present and all parameters that can be optimized with gradient descent are predicted by the function.

 PC & SPN RESEARCH DIAGRAM.